Mdsomratakbor/Angular-Tutorial/Angular Interview Questions.md

 - `Native - styles from the main HTML do not propagate to the component.`
 - `None - styles from the component propagate back to the main HTML and therefore are visible to all components on the page.`

+### 19. What are controllers?
+`AngularJS controllers control the data of AngularJS applications.
+They are regular JavaScript Objects.
+The ng-controller directive defines the application controller.`

+### 20. What do you understand by scope in Angular?
+`The scope in Angular binds the HTML, i.e., the view, and the JavaScript, i.e., the controller.
+It as expected is an object with the available methods and properties.
+The scope is available for both the view and the controller.
+When you make a controller in Angular, you pass the $scope object as an argument.`